apollo

 Reviewed By Dr Aneela Siddabathuni , MPharma., PhD

-Kefnir Capsule is used to treat bacterial infections.
-It contains Cefdinir, which works by interfering with the formation of the bacterial cell wall and killing the bacteria.
-In some cases, this medicine may cause side effects such as diarrhoea, nausea, stomach pain, vomiting, rash, and headache.
-Before taking this medicine, inform the doctor if you are pregnant or breastfeeding, taking any other medication, or have any pre-existing medical conditions.
+Kefnir Capsule is used to treat bacterial infections in children.
+It contains Cefdinir, which interferes with bacterial cell wall formation and kills the bacteria.
+In some cases, this medicine may cause side effects such as diarrhea, nausea, stomach pain, vomiting, rash, and abnormal stools.
+Before giving this medicine to your child, inform the doctor if the child is taking any other medications or has any pre-existing medical conditions.

 Read more